Vitamin D deficiency is increasingly becoming a health problem that is affecting many people worldwide.

 According to research, those who suffered from muscle pain and were deficient in Vitamin D felt the pain reduce when they were given high doses of the vitamin D. (2)

-There are several causes of depression similarly an insufficient amount of vitamin D in your body is one of the causes.
+There are several causes of depression similarly to an insufficient amount of vitamin D in your body is one of the causes.
 This is most especially found in adults.

 Studies carried out in the past years have linked depression to low levels of vitamin D. (3)